 Normally a skin cell matures in 21 to 28 days.
-During this time it travels to the surface of the skin, where it is lost in a constant, invisible shedding of dead cells.
+During this time, it travels to the surface of the skin, where it is lost in a constant, invisible shedding of dead cells.
 In patches of psoriasis the turnover of skin cells is much faster, around four to seven days, and this means that even live cells can reach the surface and accumulate with dead cells.
-It is thought that cells in the immune system varies from person to person.
+It is thought that cells in the immune system (T cells) become overactive, leading to rapid growth of skin cells and the formation of psoriatic plaques.

+The extent of psoriasis and how it affects an individual varies from person to person.
 Some may only be mildly affected with a tiny patch hidden away which does not bother them, while others may have large, visible areas of skin involved that significantly affect daily life and relationships.
 The process is the same wherever it occurs on the body.
 There are some factors that trigger flares of psoriasis including infection, stress, alcohol and smoking.
 Obesity is also linked to psoriasis and maintaining a healthy weight can reduce the severity of the disease.